gravity-nip/gravity-nip.github.io/_pages/research.md

 #### Alternative theories of gravity

 General relativity is our best gravity theory to date, and it continues to pass every empirical test exceedingly well.
-However, Einstein's theory becomes more vulnerable on opposing extreme distance scales: the very small, where the obstinate quantum is king, and the very large, where general relativity consorts with shady æther-like characters --- dark matter and dark energy.
-As a result, a plethora of alternative theories now vie to provide a more complete description of gravitational phenomena at all scales.
-Our group explores the rich phenomenology afforded by these non-Einsteinian theories.
-We ask, for instance, what sort of physical predictions become possible when gravity carries more than just its metric degrees of freedom, such as perhaps an extra scalar or vector.
-We want to know if (or which of) the competitors survive the battery of empirical evidence brought in by new astrophysical observations.
-These investigations occasionally teach us lessons about general relativity itself, by allowing us to contrast the latter from its purported usurpers.
+However, Einstein's theory becomes more vulnerable on opposing extreme distance scales: the very small, where the obstinate quantum is king, and the very large, where general relativity mingles with mysterious entities like dark matter and dark energy.
+Consequently, a multitude of alternative theories now compete to provide a more comprehensive description of gravitational phenomena across all scales.
+Our group delves into the rich phenomenology offered by these non-Einsteinian theories.
+We inquire, for instance, about the physical predictions that become possible when gravity carries more than just its metric degrees of freedom, perhaps involving an extra scalar or vector field.
+We seek to determine which, if any, of these contenders can withstand the battery of empirical evidence brought forth by new astrophysical observations.
+In the process, these investigations occasionally shed light on our understanding of general relativity itself, allowing us to discern it from its purported challengers.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/orbits_marc2.jpg){: style="width: 300px; float: left; border: 5px; padding-right: 20px"}